stefanescu/scooter/README.md

 ## DISCLAIMER

-`Hero concept, design, and abilities are from Heroes of the Storm.
+`Hero names, concept, design, and abilities are from Heroes of the Storm.
 All credits goes to them.
 This is a public implementation for educational programming purposes.
 Please use it responsibly.`

 Using [ModDota Typescript Template](https://github.com/ModDota/TypeScriptAddonTemplate)